ikramhm/documentation/Docker-LinuxVM.md

 In this example, I am submitting the commands used to run a Redhat Linux container.

-1. Download Docker
+1. Download Docker from https://www.docker.com/products/docker-desktop/ or https://docs.docker.com/get-docker/
+   `docker --version` once its downloaded and set up to ensure that everything is as expected
-2. Create a Dockerfile, name it 'Dockerfile'
+3. Create a Dockerfile, name it 'Dockerfile'

 ```
 # Use Red Hat Universal Base Image 8 as a base